tay-bird/Gcalendar/README.md

 # Gcalendar.
 This package can be used to fetch calendar and event information from **Google Calendar**.

-## Requirements.
-This package requires the oauth2client and apiclient packages, which are available in the [Google API Python Client](https://code.google.com/p/google-api-python-client/downloads/list).

 ## Usage.
 Make sure the oauth2client and apiclient packages are in your project's working directory.
 You will need to use the oauth2client package to get a valid *credentials* object.
 This tutorial assumes you have successfully done this.